Andy Williams: 1962–1971: The Andy Williams Show

 Building on his experience with Allen and some short-term variety shows in the 1950s, he became the star of his own weekly television variety show in the fall of 1962.
-Though cancelled after 1963 owing to low ratings, the show was then sponsored to make 12 weekly specials in the 1963–64 season.
+Though canceled after 1963 owing to low ratings, the show was then sponsored to make 12 weekly specials in the 1963–64 season.
 This series, The Andy Williams Show, won three Emmy Awards for outstanding variety program.
 Among his series regulars were the Osmond Brothers.
 He gave up the variety show in 1971 while it was still popular, continuing with three specials per year.
 His Christmas specials, which appeared regularly until 1974 and intermittently from 1982 into the 1990s, were among the most popular of the genre.
 Williams recorded eight Christmas albums over the years, and was known as "Mr. Christmas", due to his perennial Christmas specials and the success of "It's the Most Wonderful Time of the Year".

 Williams hosted the most Grammy telecasts—seven consecutive shows—from the 13th Annual Grammy Awards in 1971 through to the 19th Awards in 1977.
 He returned to television with a syndicated half-hour series in 1976–77.

 In the early 1970s, when the Nixon administration attempted to deport John Lennon, Williams was an outspoken defender of the former Beatle's right to stay in the United States.
 Williams is included in the montage of caricatures on the cover of Ringo Starr's 1973 album, Ringo.

 Williams performed during the halftime show of Super Bowl VII in January 1973, held at Los Angeles Memorial Coliseum.